WRX Performance Parts: The Definitive Guide - Crawford Performance

 Adding power is only half the equation.
 To use that power effectively, you need a suspension system that can handle it.
 Upgrading your suspension improves how your WRX corners, grips the road, and responds to your inputs.
 Coilovers are a fantastic all-in-one solution that allows you to adjust your car's ride height and damping, giving you control over both its stance and handling characteristics.
 For a simpler but effective upgrade, consider adding stiffer sway bars.
 These reduce body roll during turns, keeping your car flatter and more stable, which inspires confidence when you’re pushing the limits.

-Turbo and Engine Performance Mods
+Adding Serious Power: Turbo and Engine Mods

 If you’re chasing significant horsepower gains, you’ll want to look at the turbo and engine management system.
 Upgrading the factory turbocharger and intercooler allows your engine to handle more boost safely.
 A larger intercooler is especially important, as it cools the compressed air entering the engine, preventing detonation and maintaining consistent power.
 However, these hardware changes are incomplete without proper engine tuning services.
 An ECU tune adjusts your car’s computer settings for fuel, timing, and boost to optimize performance and ensure the engine runs safely with its new parts.
 This is how you get the most power and reliability from your new hardware.